SellaRafaeli/jabjs/README.md

 user = {name: 'John Lennon'}; //any JavaScript object jab.bind(user, 'name', document.getElementByid('input')); //user is now binded (two-way) with #input
 ```

+That's it.
+Include the jab.js script and start binding.

 #### Demo Page
 This tutorial is accompanied by [the JabJS demo page](http://www.sellarafaeli.com/jabjs-demo/index.html), which includes some HTML and the JabJS library.
 Every example given in this document can (and should) be executed on that page via the JavaScript console, to demonstrate JabJS usage.